-I think we’ve all been there- finding a closed FB group, whose focus is an genre or writing focus of interest.
+I think we’ve all been there- finding a closed FB group, whose focus is a genre or writing topic of interest.
 But the posts content is for members only.
-So you ask to join the group and the moderator accepts.
+So, you ask to join the group and the moderator accepts.

 Then you watch your FB stream.

 Sometimes it’s great!
 I’ve learned so much being a part of some groups.
 There are writing groups related to detective plots, fantasy plots, trauma, geek trivia, how to self-publish, query edits, pitch contests, and on and on and on.
 I can find people willing to give critiques and my I can contribute what I have learned from my manuscript submissions to agents and pitch contests.

 Sometimes, the FB stream makes your jaw drop open.

 The culture within the group may be a really poor fit.
 Maybe the focus is on too much negativity.
 Maybe members excoriate someone who posts a particular question or lectures them.
 Maybe it’s too much political garbage you were hoping to escape.
 Some groups leave newer members afraid to post, so they become stalkers- watching the feed, hoping to glean knowledge but not interacting (I may have done that!).
 Sometimes, the members hold on, hoping to eventually make use of the exposure on days when links to self-published book pages or author pages are allowed.

 In the meantime, the negativity of those groups could be adding to the already emotionally difficult journey of writing.

 I’ve posted previously about the impact of negative social media (here) and the potential impact on a writers’ view of themselves.
 It’s really, really important to know that if a particular group on Facebook is a poor fit, it’s OK to leave the group and find connections that more align with your creative and social needs- places to help build your craft up and support your creative journey.